Simon Sainsbury: Early life

 Sainsbury was born in London, the middle son of Alan Sainsbury and his wife Doreen.
 His brothers are John; Timothy, former Conservative Minister of Trade.
 David Sainsbury, Labour life peer and Minister for Science, is a cousin.
 His great-grandfather, John James Sainsbury, established a grocer's at 173 Drury Lane in 1869 which became the British supermarket chain Sainsbury's.

 Sainsbury was educated at Sandroyd School, Eton College, where he became head of his house and President of the Eton Society ("Pop").
 A keen sportsman, he was selected for the Eton-Harrow match at Lord's in 1947 as a bowler; sent in as a nightwatchman, he scored a century.
-After National Service as "sports officer" in the Life Guards, he read history at Trinity College, Cambridge.
+After National Service as "sports officer" in the Life Guards, he studied history at Trinity College, Cambridge.

 Career

 Sainsbury trained as a chartered accountant after leaving university.
 He joined the finance department of the family company, then known as J. Sainsbury, in 1956 and became a director in 1959, responsible for finance.
 When his brother John became chairman of Sainsbury's in 1969, Simon was given the deputy chairmanship.
-In 1973, it was Simon who steered the company through what became the largest ever flotation on the London Stock Exchange.
+In 1973, it was Simon who steered the company through what became the largest ever floatation on the London Stock Exchange.